sahdoio/sahdoio/README.md

 ## 🌟 Expertise Highlights

-- **Backend Specialist**: Proficient in PHP, Laravel/Lumen, Node.js, and TypeScript.
+- **Backend Specialist**: Proficient in PHP, Laravel, Node.js, and TypeScript.
 - **Frontend Experience**: 4+ years working with Vue.js and React.
 - **Server Automation**: Expertise in Linux server maintenance and automation with Python and Bash.
 - **REST API Expert**: Specialist in designing and implementing high-performance APIs.